pjmanning/de-facebook-me/content/whatsapp.md

 description: 'whatsapp description'
 ---

-In this section, we'll discuss how to backup and download your WhatsApp data if you choose.
-Then we'll walk through **how to delete whatsapp account**, which will also delete any backups so it's important to download a backup if you want to keep that data.
+In this section, we'll discuss how to backup and download your WhatsApp data.
+Then we'll walk through **how to delete WhatsApp account**, which will also delete any backups so it's important to download a backup if you want to keep that data.

 Also, as a nomadic person - living without WhatsApp is nearly impossible, therefore I suggest creating a _burner_ phone number to sign up to WhatsApp with and use it for businesses / group chats / acquintances(aka people you really don't want to give your phone number to).